Respond with Faith to the Environmental Crisis: Join Our Theology MA

 Theology for a Planet in Crisis learning outcomes

-In view of the College’s core values, the MA learning outcomes translate in the following objectives for this pathway.
+Building upon the College’s core values, the MA pathway has the following objectives.

 On successful completion of this pathway, students will be able to:

-• Demonstrate a detailed knowledge of recent theological developments in the field of environmental or eco-theology, and the ability to apply them critically in relation to biblical and classical doctrines of creation, Christology, and eschatology, as well to explore their value for ecclesiology, spirituality, liturgics, and missiology.
+• Demonstrate a detailed knowledge of recent theological developments in the field of environmental or eco-theology; be able to apply this theology critically in relation to biblical and classical doctrines of creation, Christology, and eschatology, as well as to explore its value for ecclesiology, spirituality, liturgics, and missiology.

-• Have completed interdisciplinary research on an aspect or aspects of environmentally relevant theology, able to inform Christian mission and practice under conditions of environmental crisis.
+• Have completed interdisciplinary research on an aspect or aspects of environmentally relevant theology, capable of informing Christian mission and practice under conditions of environmental crisis.

-• Identify and explain, at a non-specialist level, scientific findings relevant to understanding current environmental crises, engaging them theologically, and devising a varied range of practical and hopeful responses.
+Identify and explain, at a non-specialist level, scientific findings relevant to understanding current environmental crises, engaging them theologically, using them to devise a varied range of practical and hopeful responses.

-Initiate and collaborate in collective action, both ecclesial and secular, to secure the political, economic, religious, and cultural changes necessary to mitigate climate and environmental destruction.
+Initiate and collaborate in collective action, both ecclesial and secular, to secure the political, economic, religious, and cultural changes necessary to mitigate and adapt to climate and environmental destruction.

 “….ask the plants of the earth, and they will teach you;”